djaque/sampleGolangGHA/README.md

 This is an example on golang to test the github actions

-The app is very easy, contains a single handler listening for a single route Add a single test to check the process.
+The app is very easy, contains a single handler listening for a single route.

+Also add a single test to check the process.

 Then add the workflow steps: